-Annapurna base camp trek during the monsoon season.
+Annapurna base camp trek during the monsoon season

 When they came out of the arrival terminal, I waved at them, and they walked towards me.
-We had a quick handshake, they were welcomed to Nepal, and we walked over to the domestic terminal, which is less than 10 minutes walk from the International Terminal.
+We had a quick handshake, they were welcomed to Nepal, and we walked over to the domestic terminal, which is less than a 10-minute walk from the International Terminal.
 We went to the restaurant after going through the security check for a light meal.
-We boarded the flight, which was on time for a short 25-minute flight to Pokhara.
+Then, we boarded the flight, which was on time for a short 25-minute flight to Pokhara.
 We saw some Himalayan Summits peeking out of the monsoon clouds on the flight.
 Upon landing in Pokhara, we boarded our pre-booked van to our hotel, agreed to meet up to go for a walk along the Lakeside shops to purchase what they needed for the trek.
 We were lucky to see Mount Machapuchare (Fishtail) 6993 m with fresh monsoon snow on it.
 It had more snow now than the rest of the year.
 We had an early dinner of tandoori chicken, fish, and naan before retiring for the night.

 Day 3: We got up early with our Ayurvedic energy boosting drink as usual and started the day early at 7.30 am with the hope of getting into camp before 3.30 pm to beat the rain.
 We had a steep 300 meters of climbing to Chomrong village.
 They made a good time getting to Chomrong, and we discussed pushing on to Bamboo, which was a further 4 hours away for lunch, so we had only an hour to our final stop at Doban.
-This is a physically tough day as, after the 300-meter climb, we had to descend on steps down to Chomrong river, and a 75-minute ascend to Sinuwa at 2340 m.
+This is a physically tough day as, after the 300-meter climb, we had to descend on steps down to Chomrong river and a 75-minute ascend to Sinuwa at 2340 m.
 I asked the trekkers if they were hungry or needed to get some snacks, as there was nothing once we left this place until we reached Bamboo for lunch.

 We trekked through a lush area of Oak, Rhododendrons, and Bamboo forest with numerous waterfalls.
 The last time I had hiked in this area was in the Christmas period of 2014.
-I noticed that the lodge owners had widened the trails, laid slates, and made steps to conserve the path, and the difficult rocky trail had been flattened.
+Then, I noticed that the lodge owners had widened the trails, laid slates, and made steps to conserve the path, and the difficult rocky trail had been flattened.

-We reached Bamboo at 1 pm and were served our order of mixed fried noodles within a few minutes as Ram; our porter had gone ahead of us to order our lunch.
+We reached Bamboo at 1 pm and were served our order of mixed fried noodles within a few minutes as Ram, our porter, had gone ahead of us to order our lunch.
 It takes between 60-90 minutes for meals to get ready, as it is freshly prepared.
-Kevin loved the fried noodles and said that this particular noodles would do very well in Singapore (he was in the food business for six years, so I guess he knows what he is talking about).
+Kevin loved the fried noodles and said that these particular noodles would do very well in Singapore (he was in the food business for six years, so I guess he knows what he is talking about).
 The cook of the lodge was delighted when I told him this.
-Feeling energetic after a sumptuous meal, we continued to Doban 2600 m our stop for the day.
+Feeling energetic after a sumptuous meal, we continued to Doban 2600 m, our stop for the day.
 We were glad to have covered an extra hour of walking with no problems for anyone.
-Upon getting there, we learned that two other trekkers were going towards Basecamp, and a big group of 19 trekkers from a London school along with their support crew were coming down from Annapurna Base Camp (ABC).
+Upon getting there, we learned that two other trekkers were going towards Basecamp, and a big group of 19 trekkers from a London school and their support crew were coming down from Annapurna Base Camp (ABC).
 This was encouraging to see these many trekkers on the supposed to be the offseason.
 When the students arrived, we learned that they were booked with a UK company called World Challenge.

 It was good to see Dilip, the owner of the lodge, after a long time.
 I requested him to add the wild herbs and edible plants to our dinner.

 Day 7: Our usual wake up call with the herbal drink, packing up, and coming for breakfast was routine by now.
 We retraced our steps back towards Sinuwa, Chomrong – we stopped for lunch here.
-We finally go to sink our teeth into some chicken as we came out of the Special management area.
+We finally got to sink our teeth into some chicken as we came out of the Special management area.
 It had started drizzling and raining from 9 am onwards with varied intensity.
 We continued downhill to Jhinu Danda, our stop for the night.
 We were relieved to get out of the rain for the day.
-David, Kevin, and Ram went down to the hot spring, which is 20 minutes downhill next to the Modi River.
-They decided to go despite being told the pools were under the waters of the Modi river, and they have to be extra careful in case of a flash flood, which was why I sent Ram with them.
+David, Kevin, and Ram went down to the hot spring, 20 minutes downhill next to the Modi River.
+They decided to go despite being told the pools were under the Modi river’s waters, and they have to be extra careful in case of a flash flood, which was why I sent Ram with them.
 They returned two and a half hours later.
 They ran all the way up as the trail was leech-infested.
 Ram was bitten in 2 places, whereas David and Kevin had leeches on their clothes but hadn’t been bitten yet.
 They used the “anti-leech pouches” we had given to get rid of the leeches.
 The Khos were treated to a lovely South East Asian style chicken curry along with stir-fried wild edible plants, herbs, and mushrooms in oyster sauce, followed by Apple fritters with maple syrup for dessert.

 Day 8: To the pleasant surprise of the Khos, they were treated with waffles for breakfast.
-We had a 3-hour trek to the road head and a two and half hour drive back to Pokhara.
+We had a 3-hour trek to the road head and a two-and-a-half-hour drive back to Pokhara.
 We were happily hiking on the trail until we came to the part that was a diversion to avoid the falling rocks from the road construction on the opposite side.
 This area was infested with lots of leeches of various sizes, and the biggest type had yellow stripes on the sides.
 Apart from being bloodsuckers, another common thing they had was – SPEED.
 They were sprinting towards us.
 Thank god for the “anti-leech” pouches.
 Most of us were spent asleep on the drive back to Pokhara.
 We bade farewell to Pemba and Ram in Pokhara.
 The afternoon was spent in a relaxed mode by the pool, wandering around town shopping for souvenirs.
 We agreed to meet for breakfast before going to the domestic airport.